pamons12/Add-Log-to-Perl-Code/README.md

-# Add-Log-to-Perl-Code
+# Automatically Adds Log Statements to Perl Code
-When run on a directory of perl files it adds code to pm or pl files that writes to a log file whenever a subroutine is called.
-Can also remove this code with correct command line options.
+When run on a directory of perl files the program adds code to pm or pl files that writes to a log file whenever a subroutine is called.
+Can also remove this code with the command line options.

 ### Usage
 1. Download or clone this repo